King Talks Regional Developments, Opportunities At Middle East Global Summit In New York

-The conversation, attended by Her Majesty Queen Rania Al Abdullah and Their Royal Highnesses Crown Prince Al Hussein bin Abdullah II and Prince Hashem bin Abdullah II, covered the latest developments in the Palestinian-Israeli conflict, Jordan's efforts towards peace and regional integration, as well as pressure on the Kingdom due to hosting refugees and the developments in Syria.
+The conversation, attended by Her Majesty Queen Rania and Their Royal Highnesses Crown Prince Hussein and Prince Hashem, covered the latest developments in the Palestinian-Israeli conflict, Jordan's efforts towards peace and regional integration, as well as pressure on the Kingdom due to hosting refugees and the developments in Syria, according to a Royal Court statement.

 His Majesty reiterated the importance of investing in regional projects to break down barriers, benefit all sides, and pave the way towards working for peace.